If you’re investigating Virginia teaching certificate programs, consider this:

 MBC graduates not only get good jobs, they also report back that they enter their classrooms with confidence in their abilities and are successful in helping their students achieve.

 An Option that Meets Your Needs

-The Education Program includes undergraduate, graduate, and teacher licensure options through the College for Women, the Adult Degree Program, Post-Baccalaureate Teacher Licensure, and Graduate Teacher Education.
+The College of Education includes undergraduate, graduate, and teacher licensure options through the College for Women, the Adult Degree Program, Post-Baccalaureate Teacher Licensure, and Graduate Teacher Education.
 Find out which option is right for you.